Time-critical mobile telemedicine consults require simple, fast, highly reliable video telemedicine technology.

 Our patented data transport protocol enables us to deliver exceptional-quality audio and video where most other video software platforms can’t maintain a connection.
 Our development team created new ways to connect, stay connected, stay synced and recover from network errors on lossy, jittery and high latency networks.

 Real-time video isn’t easy.
 You won’t notice when your email is a 1/4 second late leaving your inbox or your EMR record doesn’t save for an extra 1/2 second.
 But your eyes will catch when your lips and voice are out of sync by 1/16 of a second.
-This is the world that swyMed was designed for, to deliver “like you are there” communication no matter how challenges the networks.
+This is the world that swyMed was designed for, to deliver “like you are there” communication no matter how challenged the networks are.

 In congested hospitals our low bandwidth capability allows swyMed to deliver quality interactions without taking over the network, and in the field we enable mobile care providers to connect back to specialists for oversight, consultation and care planning.